 Management and organizational behavior majors must complete the University core requirements, which are partially satisfied by MGT 252 Business Ethics (which also counts as religion core) or one core approved philosophy course in ethics, MATH-S105(3) or MATH-S110 (3), and MATH-C115(3).
-All business majors must complete CMSC-180 and either CMSC-181 or 183, depending on the student's background.
+All business majors must complete CMSC-180 and one of CMSC-181 through184, depending on the student's background.
 CMSC-181 should be taken by students who believe they already have a background in the Office Suite.
-CMSC-183 is recommended for those students who need to develop skills using the Office Suite.
+CMSC-183 or 184 is recommended for those students who need to develop skills using the Office Suite.
 ACCT 310 may be substituted for CIS/CMSC 180, 181/183, with advisor approval.